cppforlife/checkman/README.md

   * **Red:** You own a rejected story
   * **Pending:** You haven't started a story

+* `couchdb.check <COUCHDB URL>`
+  Checks for active tasks on the CouchDB instance.
+The info for the check will show the type and progress of each active task. e.g. `couchdb.check http://localhost:5984`
+  * **Green:** No active tasks
+  * **Pending/Green:** One or more active tasks.
+All tasks are at least 50% complete.
+  * **Pending/Red:** One or more active tasks is less than 50% complete.

 Above scripts are located in `/Applications/Checkman.app/Contents/Resources/`.
 Checkman makes these scripts available by appending stated path to PATH env variable when running check commands.